 DREADING UGLINESS

 The sun beat down harshly, immediately distorting the contour of my expression.
-With crinkled eyelids I stared blankly at the buildings below as a whiff of smoke escaped my tanned pursed lips.
+With crinkled eyelids I stared blankly at the Arabian Sea below as a whiff of smoke escaped my tanned pursed lips.
 I paced around slowly.
 The brain was ticking and the lungs were puffing.

 The terrace of my office building was an ideal place for my “brainstorming breaks”.
 Creative ideas blended with a dash of black coffee and a hint of smoke made a magic potion.
 The potion on which I believed my modeling agency thrived on.
 Minutes would turn to hours at times; thinking of the next fashion show or the next magazine shoot.